polca/premise/docs/user_guide/reports.rst

      - Which reported coefficients changed most?
      - Inspect the activity and unit; a large relative change from a small baseline can be misleading.
    * - Market Changes
-     - Did the supplier vector change as expected?
+     - Did the supplier shares change as expected?
      - Trace technology shares separately from changes inside each supplier.
    * - Fallbacks & Proxies
      - Where were substitute inventories used?
      - Assess geographical and technological representativeness.
+   * - Validation Findings
+     - Were any errors or warnings reported?
+     - Read the explanation and inspect the affected activity.
+See :doc:`validation` for guidance.
+   * - Validation Coverage
+     - Which checks applied to this scenario?
+     - Check what was tested before interpreting a passing result.

 For example, a lower material input per kWh in a PV activity may result from higher yield or efficiency, not a lower material requirement per square metre.
 Match activity identity and scenario before following its exchange details in Parquet.
 Workbook rankings are review aids, not rankings of LCIA contributions.
-See :doc:`interpreting-results` for an archived PV example and a numerical sensitivity exercise.
+See :doc:`interpreting-results` for guidance on tracing score changes and assessing uncertainty.
 Exact fields and remaining sheets are described in :doc:`/reference/change-report-schema`.

-Generate a report explicitly
+Generate a report on request
 ------------------------------

 Reports can also be generated immediately after ``update()``, including when